MQ-software-carpentry/R-2019-07-25-macquarie/index.md

   </p>
   <p>
-    You will need an account at <a href="https://github.com/">github.com</a> for parts of the Git lesson.
-Basic GitHub accounts are free.
-We encourage you to create a GitHub account if you don't have one already.
+    You will need an account at <a href="https://github.com/">github.com</a> for parts of this lesson. **Create a GitHub account if you don't have one already.**	Basic GitHub accounts are free.
+    You can also get a free GitHub Pro account for education.
+Use your university email address to create your GitHub account, then apply for an [education discount](https://education.github.com/benefits).
     Please consider what personal information you'd like to reveal.
 For example, you may want to review these
     <a href="https://help.github.com/articles/keeping-your-email-address-private/">instructions